CanarDev/CanarDev/README.md

 to explore the intersection of art and technology, showcasing the beauty of different artistic creations while leveraging programming to automate the rotation process.
+Additional details about the artwork can be found [here](https://www.artsy.net/artwork/jacques-callot-sts-pamphilius-and-porphyrius-st-blandina-and-companions-st-erasmus-st-optatus).

 ___